mohamedabdelhakem1/Chat-App/README.md

 # Chat-App
-a real time chat application build with node.js
+a real time chat application implemented in node.js.
+The app needs to add a username and room name to start chatting with your friends.

 ## npm modules
 - socket.io .